gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough2.md

 The code now contains two chained `position` encodings: one for the x-position, which is now binned, and one for the y-position which is aggregated by providing `pAggregate opCount` instead of a data field name.

-Notice again that sensible defaults are provided for the parts of the specification we didn't specify such as axis titles, colors and number of bins.
+Notice again that sensible defaults are provided for the parts of the specification we didn't specify such as axis titles, colours and number of bins.

 ### Stacked Histogram ([7:03](https://youtu.be/9uaHRWj04D4?t=7m03s))